mohamedflifel/GainPath/README.md

 ## 🚀 About The Project

-**GainPath** is an AI-powered web application that generates fully personalized fitness training programs in seconds.
-Simply describe your fitness level, goals, and available equipment — and GainPath builds a complete week-by-week workout plan tailored just for you.
+As a sports enthusiast, I always wanted a personal coach that understood my exact goals and schedule.
+Instead of paying for one, I built one.

-No generic programs.
-No guesswork.
-Just smart, adaptive coaching powered by **Google Gemini AI**.
+GainPath uses Google Gemini API to generate fully personalized workout programs in seconds — no generic plans, just smart coaching tailored to you.

 ---